mingmingyang/auto_spectral_clustering/README.md

 Notes
 ==========
-  the eigengap heuristic usually works well if the data contains very well pronounced clusters, but in ambiguous cases it also returns ambiguous results.[1]
+  The eigengap heuristic usually works well if the data contains very well pronounced clusters, but in ambiguous cases it also returns ambiguous results.[1]

 Dependencies
 ==========